alist-org/alist-replit/README.md

 >   "DB_SLL_MODE":"true"
 > }
 > ```
+> The secrets is private so you don't need to worry about leaking your data.

 ## Password
 The initial password is randomly generated, and you can get it by checking the console logs.